 Insurance coverage is the most significant factor affecting out-of-pocket costs.
 It's essential to check with your insurance provider to understand what's covered and what isn't.

-Additional costs may arise from required imaging tests, blood tests, and other diagnostic evaluations before and after the biopsy.
+Required imaging tests, blood tests, and other diagnostic evaluations before and after the biopsy may result in additional costs.

 When considering a kidney biopsy, it's helpful to compare the costs with other similar procedures: